Codes in algebras of direct products of groups: Group codes from direct products of groups

 \section{Group codes from direct products of groups}

 In this section we focus on group codes that arise in a group algebra of type $\Fq[G_1\times \cdots \times G_r] $, when the group algebra corresponding to each factor $G_i$ is semisimple.
 To this end, starting from the Wedderburn-Artin decomposition of each $\Fq[G_i]$, we analyse the specific decomposition of the group algebra of the direct product, also as a direct sum of matrix rings over finite fields (Theorem \ref{Wedderburntp}).
 Then we apply this result to some specific direct products of groups involving dihedral groups.
-Subsection \ref{group_codes_from_group_algebras} is devoted to analyse the structure of the ideals of a group algebra when the Wedderburn-Artin decomposition is known, in order to provide the number of group codes that can be constructed, as well as their dimension.
 In the last part of this section we collect some examples of group codes that can be obtained by using the previous techniques.